apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 Connector specifications
 ========================

-Framework of the Sqoop loads definitions of connectors from the file named ``sqoopconnector.properties`` which each connector implementation provides.
+Sqoop loads definitions of connectors from the file named ``sqoopconnector.properties`` which each connector implementation provides.
 ::